 2.1 Certification Practice Statement: A statement of the practices which a certification authority employs in issuing certificate.

-2.2 Energy Efficiency: Installed measures on retail customer facilities that achieve a permanent reduction in electric energy usage while maintaining a comparable quality of service.
+2.2 Demand Response: A temporary change in electricity usage by a Demand Resource in response to market or reliability conditions.

-2.3 Energy Efficiency Baseline: The load (MW) that would have existed but for the implementation of an Energy Efficiency measure, product or service.
+2.3 Baseline: A method of estimating the electricity that would have been consumed by a Retail Customer or Demand Resource in the absence of a Demand Response Event.
+It may be calculated using interval metering and/or statistical sampling techniques, pursuant to applicable Governing Documents.

-2.4 Measurement & Verification (M&V): The process of determining reductions in usage and/or Demand resulting from a Demand Response or Energy Efficiency measure, product or service.
+2.4 Measurement & Verification (M&V): The process of determining reductions in usage and/or Demand resulting from a Demand Response measure, product or service.

 2.5 Validating, Editing, and Estimation (VEE): The process of confirming the accuracy of raw meter data and, if necessary, replacing corrupt or missing data.
 VEE guidelines are published in the Edison Electric Institute’s Uniform Business Practices for Unbundled Electricity Metering.